 (A kiss beneath The Kiss at Belvedere?
 Press photo © Ivory Rose Photography / Belvedere, Wien)

-Obviously, a lot of locations, hotels, and attractions have come up with ideas for special events or offers on the 14th.
+Obviously, a lot of locations, hotels, and attractions will come up with ideas for special events or offers on the 14th.

-They usually announce such things fairly late in the day, but I’ll add notable specials as they reach my inbox.
+They usually announce such things fairly late in the day, but I will add notable specials as they reach my inbox.

 A kiss and the Kiss?